jatin7gupta/Personal-Projects/README.md

 * **[Microsoft-Malware-Detection](https://jatin7gupta.github.io/Microsoft-Malware-Detection/)**: A machine learning project to learn and understand different concepts of machine learning.
 We experimented with different encodings and machine learning algorithm and benchmarked on a balanced dataset.

+* **[Cancer-Cells-Detection-Tracking](https://jatin7gupta.github.io/Cancer-Cells-Detection-Tracking/)**: Detecting and Tracking cancer (HeLa) cells using Computer Vision techniques.
+The project also detects cell division and analyses cell motion such as speed, distance travelled etc. The project uses OpenCV3 for image processing.

 * **[Doqutor](https://doqutor.github.io/doqutor-core/)**: Identification and simulation of automated security incident response using AWS serverless stack.

  * **[Product-Quantization](https://jatin7gupta.github.io/Product-Quantization/)**:This project implements a product quantization-based approach for approximate nearest neighbor search using Inverted multi-index.